Max Bucholz

-Max Bucholz (3 November 1912 – 19 July 1996) was a German Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
+Max Buchholz (3 November 1912 – 19 July 1996) was a German Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 Bucholz was credited with between 28 and 30 victories, including an ace in a day.

 Early life and career

-Bucholz was born on 3 November 1912 in Zerbst, at the time in the Duchy of Anhalt within the German Empire.
+Buchholz was born on 3 November 1912 in Zerbst, at the time in the Duchy of Anhalt within the German Empire.
 He joined the Reichsmarine on 1 April 1931.
 There, he received his military basic training in the 2.
 Kompanie (2nd company) in the II.
 Abteilung (2nd department) of the Schiffsstammdivision (standing ship division) of the Baltic Sea in Stralsund.
 On 16 May 1939, Bucholz was transferred to the Luftwaffe.

 World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
-Bucholz had been posted to the 1.
+Buchholz had been posted to the 1.
 Staffel (1st squadron) of Jagdgeschwader 3 (JG 3—3rd Fighter Wing).
 At the start of the war, the Staffel was based at Brandis and commanded by Oberleutnant Werner Andres which was subordinated to I. Gruppe (1st group) headed by Major Otto-Heinrich von Houwald.
 Houwald was replaced by Hauptmann Günther Lützow on 3 November.

 Battle of France

 On 10 May 1940, the Wehrmacht began its offensive Operation Case Yellow (Fall Gelb), the invasion of France and the neutral Low Countries.
 I. Gruppe of JG 3 participated in the offensive as a subordinated unit of Jagdgeschwader 77 (JG 77—77th Fighter Wing).
 During the Battle of France, JG 77 was under control of I. Fliegerkorps (1st Air Corps), which formed the right wing of Luftflotte 3 (3rd Air Fleet) in Belgium and the Netherlands.

-On 17 May, Bucholz claimed his first aerial victory and became an "ace-in-a-day".
+On 17 May, Buchholz claimed his first aerial victory and became an "ace-in-a-day".
 That day, the Royal Air Force (RAF) Bomber Command sent 12 Bristol Blenheim bombers from No. 82 Squadron against German ground forces advancing through the Gembloux Gap.
-With the exception of one Blenheim, all the bombers were shot down, including four by Bucholz.
+With the exception of one Blenheim, all the bombers were shot down, including four by Buchholz.
 Later that afternoon, he shot down a Hawker Hurricane and a Curtiss P-36 Hawk near Saint-Quentin, taking his total to six aerial victories.

 On 15 September, flying Messerschmitt Bf 109 E-1 (Werknummer 1563—factory number) during the Battle of Britain, he made a forced landing in the English Channel.
 His injuries required hospitalization in Boulogne.